-Crabgrass is a stubborn grassy weed that can be controlled successfully with a good pre-emergent herbicide that’s put down right on time.
-When temperatures start to warm up in spring, crabgrass starts to germinate.
-So, when should you apply a crabgrass preventer in your lawn?
+Crabgrass (Digitaria sanguinalis) is a stubborn invasive grassy weed that keeps a low profile and dodges mower blades when mowing lawns.
+It’s coarse and has light-green clumps with a sprawling stem that looks like crab-producing seeds at the end of the year lifecycle.
+Crabgrass can be controlled successfully with a good pre-emergent herbicide put down at the right time.
+When temperatures start to warm up in spring, crabgrass seeds start to germinate.
+So, when should you apply a crabgrass preventer to your lawn?

-The best time to apply crabgrass preventer in early spring when soil temperatures start to warm up to 55 °F. Apply pre-emergent just before it rains so that the herbicide is washed down into the soil.
+Apply crabgrass preventer in early spring when soil temperatures start to warm up to 55 °F. It is best to apply pre-emergent just before it rains so that the herbicide is washed down into the soil.
 Dogwood and forsythia blooms are a good sign to start applying crabgrass preventer.

-A great pre-emergent to apply is Scotts Crabgrass Preventer if you’re looking to control the weed all-season long.
-In the fall, temperatures start to drop and a pre-emergent will not be effective on crabgrass.
+A great pre-emergent to apply is Scotts Crabgrass Preventer if you want to control the weed all season long.
+In the fall, temperatures start to drop, and a pre-emergent will not be effective on crabgrass.

 Keep in mind that a crabgrass pre-emergent herbicide does not stop the weed from germinating.
 All it does is inhibit crabgrass root growth, allowing your grass to out-grow and kill the weeds.
 This is why pre-emergent timing is really important here.